 Developing a sustainable long-term management strategy for the Kampar Peninsula requires a detailed measurement and understanding of its biodiversity.

-To date, RER has produced over 39,000 seedlings in its nurseries, comprising more than 70 different tree species, utilising over 1,900 seedlings on 12.5 hectares of degraded land for planting and assisted natural regeneration.
-New production in the nurseries came from three sources in the surrounding natural forest: uprooted seedlings, seeds that have fallen from forest trees, and cuttings carefully and selectively taken from mature trees.
+In 2020, RER has more than 46,000 native tree seedlings, comprising of more than 60 different tree species across two seven nurseries in Kampar Peninsula and Padang Island.
+Nurseries’ stock come from three sources in the surrounding natural forest: uprooted seedlings, seeds that have fallen from forest trees, and cuttings carefully and selectively taken from mature trees.